 - Is everyone going to want to run their own personal computer?

-- Is everyone going to want to run their own (cell) phone (number)?
+- Is everyone going to want to run their own (cell or mobile) phone (number)?

 The answer used to be no, until it became obvious that the answer was yes.

-There will be network effects (e.g. with peer-to-peer federated indieweb comments) as more people do so in the future.
-But the great thing is that if you are publishing on your own site, you are getting an immediate benefit out of it now (extra control and flexibility), and are still syndicating to existing social network silos like Twitter and Facebook.
+The great thing is that if you are publishing on your own site, you are getting an immediate benefit out of it now (extra control and flexibility), and may optionally syndicate to your accounts on existing social network silos, to set a good example for your friends still on those silos.

 What are the most important things about an indieweb site